 Born: Lancaster, Pennsylvania, U.S.

-Abram Raphael Beck was a painter, muralist, illustrator, etcher, sculptor, and teacher based for most of his life in Western New York.
-Born on November 16, 1858 in Lancaster, Pennsylvania, he initially studied art under his sculptor/painter father before leaving home at age 20 to study in Munich and Paris.
-In 1880, Beck returned to the U.S. and settled in Lockport, N.Y., where he married Frances Hall.
-(Over the following decades, the couple traveled often to Europe on painting trips.)
-By 1900 Beck had a home at 479 Willow Street in Lockport and a studio at 52 West Chippewa Street at the top of the Calumet Building in Buffalo, N.Y., and he operated a school for young artists.
+Raphael Beck was a painter, muralist, illustrator, etcher, sculptor, and teacher based for most of his life in Western New York.
+Born on November 16, 1858 in Lancaster, Pennsylvania, he initially studied art under his sculptor/painter father before leaving home at age twenty to study in Munich and Paris.
+In 1880, Beck returned to the United States and settled in Lockport, New York, where he married Frances Hall.
+By 1900 Beck had a home in Lockport, a studio on Chippewa Street at the top of the Calumet Building in Buffalo, and operated a school for young artists.

-Beck won three major competitions to design logos for some of the World’s Fairs which were prevalent in the early years of the 20th century: the Pan American Exposition in Buffalo (1901), the Louisiana Purchase Exposition in St. Louis (1904), and the Lewis and Clark Centennial Exposition in Portland, Oregon (1905).
+Beck won three major competitions to design logos for some of the World’s Fairs that were prevalent in the early years of the twentieth century: the Pan-American Exposition in Buffalo (1901), the Louisiana Purchase Exposition in St. Louis (1904), and the Lewis and Clark Centennial Exposition in Portland, Oregon (1905)